spencermutch/spencermutch.github.io/projects/project2.md

     height: 100%;
   }
   .swiper-slide img {
-  width: 100%;
-  height: auto;  /* Allow height to adjust based on aspect ratio */
+  width: 100%; /* Allow height to adjust based on aspect ratio */
-  max-height: 100%; /* Limit max height to slide height */
+  height: 100%; /* Limit max height to slide height */
   object-fit: cover; /* Scale the image to fit within the slide */ }
   .caption {